sumanmukherjee03/practice-and-katas/k8s/CKA/ingress.README.md

 ### ingress controller

 This is an example of an ingress controller deployment for nginx.
-You need a configmap first to manage the configuration for the nginx server and you can mount that For the nginx deployment we use a special image from kubernetes.
+You need a configmap first to manage the configuration for the nginx server and that is passed along to the binary when starting the nginx server.
+This configmap contains nginx specific configuration like timeouts.
+For the nginx deployment we use a special image from kubernetes.
 The container the POD_NAME and POD_NAMESPACE env vars to operate.
 Expose the ports 80 and 443 via a service.